Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces

 \end{coro}

-Now we have the following characterization about the existence of a dense set of mean semi-irregular points for continuous endomorphisms of completely metrizable groups.
-Since the proof is similar to the one of Theorem~\ref{thm:equi-of-dense-LY}, we leave it to the reader.
+Now we give a characterization of the existence of a dense set of mean semi-irregular points for continuous endomorphisms of completely metrizable groups.
+Since the proof is similar to that of Theorem~\ref{thm:equi-of-dense-LY}, we leave it to the reader.

 \begin{thm} Let $T\in\eend(G)$.
 Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a dense set of mean semi-irregular points; \item $T$ admits a residual set of mean semi-irregular points; \item there exists $\delta>0$ such that for every sequence $(O_j)_j$ of nonempty open subsets of $G$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is mean Li-Yorke $\delta$-scrambled; \item the mean proximal relation of $T$ is dense in $G\times G$ and $T$ is mean sensitive; \item the mean proximal cell of $e$ is dense in $G$ and there exists $x\in G$ such that